-Dominating the glass-roofed Great Court like a drum in a box, the cream-and-gold, round Reading Room, completed in 1857, was once part of the British Library containing King George III’s exemplary book collection.
+Dominating the glass-roofed Great Court like a drum in a box, the cream-and-gold round Reading Room, completed in 1857, was once part of the British Library containing King George III’s exemplary book collection.
 Patrons had to apply for tickets, and they included Lenin and Karl Marx, who developed their political theories here; other habitués included Bram Stoker, Sir Arthur Conan Doyle, and Virginia Woolf, who wrote upon entering “one stood under the vast dome, as if one were a thought in the huge bald forehead which is so splendidly encircled by a band of famous names.”
 The Great Court Restaurant above the Reading Room serves full afternoon tea from 3pm for just £20—a bargain (reserve online or at [tel] 020/7323-8990).
 The Reading Room is closed to the public, but don’t miss the paneled King’s Library rooms (1827), now known as the Enlightenment Gallery and brimming with cabinets of curiosities retrieved from the ends of the Earth by the likes of Captain Cook himself.

-* Fragments of sculptures from The Mausoleum at Halikarnassos, one of the lost Seven Wonders of the Ancient World, loom in room 21.
-They’re colossal in the original sense—one horse’s head measures 2.1m (7 ft) long.
+* Fragments of sculptures from the Mausoleum at Halikarnassos, one of the lost Seven Wonders of the Ancient World, loom in room 21.
+They’re colossal in the original sense—one horse’s head measures 2.1m (7 ft.) long.